secretstartups/handbook/content/job-families/product/product-design-management.md

 - [Screening call](https://about.gitlab.com/handbook/hiring/#screening-call) with a recruiter.
 - Interview with a Senior Manager of Product Design or Director of Product Design.
 In this interview, the interviewer will spend a lot of time trying to understand the experience you have as a manager, as well as what type of teams you have led and your management style.
 The interviewer will also be looking to understand how you define strategy, how you work with researchers, how you've handled conflict, and how you dealt with difficult situations in the past.
 Do be prepared to talk about your work, experience with Design Systems, and technical ability, too.
+- Interview with a Director of Product Management.
+In this interview, the interviewer will seek to learn how you and your design teams have interacted and collaborated with Product Management team members.
+Be prepared to talk through examples about situations you have led or how you've assisted your team of designers.
-- Interview with Director of Product (Product Management).
+- Interview with the VP of UX.
-- Interview with VP of UX.
+- Interview with the Chief Product Officer.